I want to remind myself of my New Year’s resolution every day via text.

 Lot’s of apps use cron jobs.
 In the past, I’ve setup cron jobs on linux servers to process orders, send notification emails, and run expensive SQL queries.
 Think of it as a list of tasks your server needs to run and the frequency to run them.
 It’s pretty simple to setup and is even shipped with Mac OS & Linux (check out

-But how do we run cron jobs in Zeit Now deploys? - You, right now, in your Google query
+But how do we run cron jobs in Vercel Now deploys? - You, right now, in your Google query

-There are five quick steps you need to run cron jobs in a Zeit NextJS app.
+There are five quick steps you need to run cron jobs in a Vercel NextJS app.

 1. Start your project